 A student who finds it necessary to discontinue a course MUST complete a withdrawal form obtained from the Registrar's Office.
+Students may withdraw from class anytime during the first ten weeks of the semester without being in good standing or obtaining prior permission of the instructor.
+After that period, a student wishing to withdraw must obtain written authorization of the instructor to receive a "W" grade for the course.
 Students who fail to properly withdraw and cease coming to class, will be assigned an "F" for the course.
 Eligibility for refund of tuition is based upon date of withdrawal when received by the registrar.
 Verbal withdrawals will not be accepted.